Reșița: The city

 The Civic centre of the city has been partially renovated in 2006.
 An important point of attraction located in the City Centre is the impressive kinetic fountain designed by Constantin Lucaci, built in the communist era.

 There are also important cultural points in Reșița that have been renewed in 2006, including the Concrete School (Școala de Beton), Downtown, and the Polyvalent Hall (Sala Polivalentă).

 The Reșița Steam Locomotive Museum features Romania's first locomotive built in Romania at Reșița in 1872, and is located in the open-air museum in the (Triaj) neighborhood.

 An important iron and steel center, Reșița is the site of blast furnaces, iron foundries, and plants producing electrical appliances, chemicals and machinery (see Reșița works).

-The city administers six villages: Câlnic (Kölnök), Cuptoare (Kuptore), Doman (Domány), Moniom (Monyó), Secu (Székul; Sekul) and Țerova (Krassócser).

-Also, the city is a hub for leisure locations all around.
+The city is a hub for leisure locations all around.
 Locations near Reșița include the ski resort at Semenic, Lake Gozna, Lake Secu, the Trei Ape Lake (Three Rivers Lake), Gărâna, Brebu, and Văliug.

 Demographics

-At the last census, from 2011, there were 65,509 people living within the city of Reșița, making it the 29th largest city in Romania.
+At the 2021 census, the city had a population of 58,393.
+At the 2011 census, there were 65,509 people living within the city of Reșița, making it the 29th largest city in Romania.
 The ethnic makeup is as follows:

 Religion

-According to the 1880 Austro-Hungarian census the residents were:
+According to the 1880 Austro-Hungarian census, the residents were: